microsoft/qlib/docs/component/rl.rst

 In general, the agent can perceive and interpret its environment, take actions and learn through reward, to seek long-term and maximum overall reward to achieve an optimal solution.

 .. image:: ../_static/img/RL_framework.png
-   :width: 250
+   :width: 300
    :align: center

-The Qlib Reinforcement Learning toolkit (QlibRL) is an RL platform for quantitative investment, which provides support to implement RL algorithm in ``Qlib``.
+The Qlib Reinforcement Learning toolkit (QlibRL) is an RL platform for quantitative investment, which provides support to implement RL algorithm in Qlib.

 Potential Application Scenarios in Quantitative Trading
 ============
 RL methods have already achieved outstanding achievement in many applications, such as game playing, resource allocating, recommendation, marketing and advertising, etc.
-In quantitative investment, RL potentially can be used in many scenarios.
+In quantitative investment, RL potentially can be used in many scenarios as well.

 Portfolio Construction
 ------------